ireneyaoyao/Springboard/Capstone/Final Report/Final Report.md

 ### **Machine Learning and Prediction**

 For this report's purpose, the prediction will be made around dogs, and the predicted value will be the outcome of each animal.
-I will use GBM for the prediction and the outcome will be a binary classification.
+I will use Random Forest and GBM for the prediction and the outcome will be a binary classification.
 The outcomes for the animals will be either "placed in a home" or "not placed in a home".
 "Adoption" and "Return to owner" will be regarded as "placed in a home", and all others will be categorized into "not placed in a home".
 To do so, I will add a column "placed" and the binary value for the column will be 1 or 0.

 ``` r
 dogs$placed <- ifelse((dogs$outcome_type == "ADOPTION" | dogs$outcome_type == "RETURN TO OWNER"), 1, 0)